MatthewRTung/HW6/src/README.txt

 - Used to hide the implementation details of the class and only give the client what needs to be seen.
 - Implemented only specific methods that a client should be able to see.
+- Added to the view, so EventFrame and its interface, CentralSystemFrame, and its interface...
+-